Adele-Desmazieres/Sequence-Peeler/Wiki/Wiki.md

 In practical, the sequences for each case are written in files in separate directories.
 Then the three process are launched at the same time in each directory.
 The first one that stops with the desired output triggers the interruption of the others.
 Except if it is the process where both sequences has to be kept, then we check if any other process gives the desired output instead, before keeping it otherwise.
 We did this to keep the minimum number of sequences during the execution.

-We continue the program with the sequences written in the directory of the first process with the desired output.
+Then, we continue the program with the sequences written in the directory of the first process with the desired output.